 Home to Florida’s premier vacation hotspots, South Florida is where to find beautiful beaches, world-class shopping, and outdoor eateries selling fresh seafood fare.
-South Florida is a vibrant mix of contrasts, from the buzzing party scene in Miami to the laid-back vibes of Sanibel Island, where captivating attractions blend seamlessly with postcard-worthy landscapes, diverse neighborhoods and a range of opportunities for a memorable outdoor adventure.
+South Florida is a vibrant mix of contrasts, from the buzzing party scene in Miami to the laid-back vibes of Sanibel Island, where captivating attractions blend seamlessly with postcard-worthy landscapes, diverse neighborhoods, and a range of outdoor adventures.
 To discover what city suits your travel needs best, read on to find the best places to visit in South Florida.

-The perfect place to indulge in water-based adventures, the Florida Keys is home to idyllic landscapes with its 1,700 islands.
-Popular for its laid-back vibes, here you can spend your days on snorkeling and diving past the colorful reefs around Dry Tortugas National Park and wrapping up your evenings pairing the salty ocean breeze with freshly caught seafood by the water.
+The perfect place to indulge in water-based adventures, the Florida Keys are home to idyllic landscapes with its 1,700 islands.
+Popular for its laid-back vibes and outdoor activities, here you can spend your days snorkeling and diving past the colorful reefs around Dry Tortugas National Park and wrapping up your evenings pairing the salty ocean breeze with freshly caught seafood by the water.
 Just south of Miami Key West is one of the area’s hotspots where you can explore the lively restaurants and bars along Duval Street, sample one (or a few) slices of key lime pie, and watch one of Florida’s beautiful sunset views in Mallory Square.

-While Miami typically gets attention for its lively nightlife and South Beach action, its abundance of stunning beaches and family-friendly activities appeal to any traveler.
+While Miami typically gets attention for its lively nightlife, it’s also home to stunning beaches and family-friendly activities that appeal to any traveler.
 Mixing big city vibes with a wealth of trendy restaurants, world-class shopping and endless water activities, Florida’s premier cosmopolitan city allows you to create your own itinerary based on your interests.
-For a dose of culture, browse the artwork inside the Institute of Contemporary Art, appreciate the ever-changing Wynwood Walls and sample authentic Cuban cuisine in Little Havana.
+For a dose of culture, browse the artwork inside the Institute of Contemporary Art, appreciate the ever-changing Wynwood Walls, and sample authentic Cuban cuisine in Little Havana.
 Just a short drive away, make sure to take a trip to nearby Everglades National Park or take the kids to see the native animals in the Miami Seaquarium and Zoo Miami.

 One of Florida’s most beloved beach destinations, Sanibel Island offers visitors a combination of beautiful natural landscapes and laid-back attractions.
 Boasting an unassuming personality with small-town charm, its lack of chain stores and traffic lights let visitors escape from the daily stressors of life.
 Running east to west in a banana-like shape, the most popular activity on Sanibel is to comb through its shoreline to find unique treasures washed up on the beach.
 Nature lovers will appreciate a day at the nature haven J.N.
 Ding Darling National Wildlife Refuge, while a day island hopping to nearby Captiva Island and Lovers Key State Park will have you feeling like you found your own slice of paradise.